-To that end, the Dean will embrace and address the following opportunities and challenges:
+The new AVC-GA/Dean should embrace and address the following opportunities and challenges:

-- Develop and articulate a bold and forward-looking shared vision for graduate education at UCSB - Provide support and ensure excellence across a wide range of graduate education programs - Foster a diverse, equitable, and inclusive community for graduate students - Advocate for the wellbeing and success of graduate students - Expand and allocate resources in support of the Graduate Division's mission
+- Develop and articulate a bold and forward-looking shared vision for graduate education at UCSB. - Play a leadership role in reimaging graduate education and sustaining programs financially and intellectually. - Provide support and ensure excellence across a wide range of disciplines and graduate education programs. - Foster a diverse, equitable, and inclusive community for graduate students. - Advocate for the wellbeing and success of graduate students. - Expand and allocate resources in support of the Graduate Division's mission.